 Elif Shafak is an award-winning novelist and the most widely read female writer in Turkey.
-She is also a political commentator and an inspirational public speaker.
+She is also a women's rights activist and an inspirational public intellectual and speaker.

 She writes in both Turkish and English, and has published 15 books, 10 of which are novels, including the bestselling The Bastard of Istanbul, The Forty Rules of Love and her most recent, Three Daughters of Eve.
 Her books have been published in 48 languages.
 She is published by Penguin in the UK and represented by Curtis Brown globally.

 Shafak is a TED Global speaker, a member of Weforum Global Agenda Council on Creative Economy in Davos and a founding member of ECFR (European Council on Foreign Relations).
 She has been awarded the title of Chevalier des Arts et des Lettres in 2010 by the French government.

 She has been featured in and contributes to major newspapers and periodicals around the world, including the Financial Times, the Guardian, the New York Times, the Wall Street Journal, Der Spiegel and La Repubblica.